Stephen Marshall (writer): Film and video

 Marshall has produced directed a wide array of content for television, film, and the internet.
 In conjunction with GNN, Marshall directed more than 15 NewsVideos, including the Sundance Award-winning, Crack the CIA.
-He also directed controversial music videos for AdRock (of the Beastie Boys), Eminem and 50 Cent.
+He also directed controversial music videos for Ad-Rock (of the Beastie Boys), Eminem and 50 Cent.

 Marshall's feature documentary, BattleGround: 21 Days on the Empire's Edge, won the Silver Hugo for Best Documentary at the 2004 Chicago International Film Festival and was acquired by the Showtime Network and HomeVision for television and home video respectively.
 This Revolution, his first narrative feature starring Rosario Dawson, premiered at Sundance 2005, was acquired by Screen Media/Universal and the Sundance Channel for home video and broadcast, respectively.

 His final documentary feature with revolutiontheory, Holy Wars was edited by Dan Swietlik (An Inconvenient Truth, Sicko), produced with Smuggler and completed in 2010.
 The critically acclaimed film was selected for competition at some of the world's most prestigious festivals, including AFI/Discovery Silverdocs and IDFA.
 Varietys Justin Chang wrote, "Marshall's cool, agnostic approach effectively modulates the intense battle of wills that develops between the uniquely compelling subjects."
 Moviefone chose it as "one of the best documentaries of 2010."
 The film was produced in association with Smuggler.
 It made Oscar-qualifying runs in New York and Los Angeles but failed to make the cut.